-1. Mr. Charles Choi directly owns 100% of JC Fashion International Group Limited ("JC International"), which in turn holds 75% of the issued share capital of the Company.
-Mr. Charles Choi is deemed, or taken to be interested in, all the Shares held by JC International for the purpose of the SFO.
+- 1. Mr. Charles Choi directly owns 100% of JC Fashion International Group Limited ("JC International"), which in turn holds 75.00% of the issued share capital of the Company.
+Mr. Charles Choi is deemed, or taken to be interested in, all the Shares held by JC International for the purpose of the SFO. - 2.
+The letter "L" denotes the person's long position in the Shares.

-Save as disclosed above, as at 30 April 2017, none of the Directors nor chief executive of the Company has registered an interests and short positions in the Shares, underlying Shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) (i) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which were taken or deemed to have under such provisions of the SFO); or (ii) which were required, pursuant to Section 352 of the SFO, to be entered in the register referred to therein; or (iii) which were required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.
+Save as disclosed above, as at 30 April 2018, none of the Directors nor chief executive of the Company has registered an interests and short positions in the Shares, underlying Shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) (i) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which were taken or deemed to have under such provisions of the SFO); or (ii) which were required, pursuant to Section 352 of the SFO, to be entered in the register referred to therein; or (iii) which were required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.